mendix/docs/content/product-naming/product-naming.md

 ### Mendix Developer Portal {#devportal}

-This term is used on the **My Apps** screen in Studio Pro.
+This term is used on the **My Apps** page in Studio Pro.

 This term replaces "Sprintr," "Platform Portal," and "Mendix App Platform."
 These terms are not to be used in the product UI or documentation.
 For more information, see the [Terminology History](#outdated) section below.

 {{% alert type="info" %}}
-The Developer Portal includes what is sometimes referred to as the "Cloud Portal," which is not an official term and is not used in the product UI or documentation.
-If you want to refer to deployment facilities in the Developer Portal, refer to the **Environments** section of the Developer Portal or emphasize the action of "deploying an app to the Mendix Cloud."
+Capitalize in all instances.
 {{% /alert %}}

 {{% alert type="info" %}}
-Capitalize in all instances.
+The Developer Portal includes what is sometimes referred to as the "Cloud Portal," which is not an official term and is not used in the product UI or documentation.
+For more information, see [Cloud Portal](#cloud-portal).
 {{% /alert %}}

 ### Mendix Platform {#platform}

-Describes Mendix as a product and encompasses all products released by Mendix (as in, Studio Pro, Studio, Developer Portal, etc.).
+Describes Mendix as a product and encompasses all the products released by Mendix (as in, Studio Pro, Studio, Developer Portal, etc.).

 For more information, see the [Terminology History](#outdated) section below.